pavelsevecek/OpenSPH/README.md

 qmake CONFIG+=version CONFIG+=use_tbb ../sph.pro
 ```

-The project sph.pro builds command-line and GUI version of simulation launcher and also the tool for viewing
+The project sph.pro builds command-line launcher and the GUI application that allows to set up and run
-simulation results (player).
+simulations, as well as view previously saved results.

 To further build the code examples, run:
 ```bash
 cd build_version